Platelet-rich plasma – intra-articular administration

-Age range: Depends on the doctor performing the procedure and the kit manufacturer's indications.
+Age range: Depending on the doctor performing the procedure and the kit manufacturer's recommendations.

 Lublin